Canadian Screen Awards: Rules

 For television categories, the qualifying period corresponds more closely to the traditional television season than the calendar year, beginning 1 September of the second year before the ceremony and ending, depending on the category, either 31 August or 15 November of the year before the ceremony.
 An ongoing television series whose season straddles the cutoff date for its category is still eligible if it has aired at least one-third of its episodes within the eligibility period; if it does not meet that test, then it must wait until the following year.
+However, there have been instances of a television series not meeting these rules, but being included in nominations following an appeal to the Academy, such as the drama series Heated Rivalry receiving nominations at the 14th Canadian Screen Awards in 2026 despite the fact that the normal criteria would have deferred its eligibility to the 2027 ceremony.